varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 More information: @bimlflex-data-type-mappings

-This is applied in the next step of the trial process.
+This is applied in the next step of the trial process, [Applying Data Type Mappings](applying-data-type-mappings.md).

 #### DefaultValue